Community Benefits

 A generation of jobs

-We’re backing workforce development initiatives too, by partnering with education providers we’re ensuring the next generation have the skills and training pathways that lead to long-term employment opportunities across the region.
+GCM is also partnering with education providers to ensure the next generation of East Gippslanders have the skills and training pathways that lead to long-term and sustainable employment opportunities in the region.

 Economic benefits